Ethical marketing might seem like a contradictory concept at first. Yet, there are plenty of ethical marketing examples around.

 The last two points make this business one of the best examples of ethical marketing.
 Warby Parker put its social philanthropy at the center of its marketing.

-Let’s take the “Buy a Pair, Give a Pair” example.
+Let’s take the “Buy a Pair, Give a Pair” as an example of ethical marketing.

 This program makes customers agents of change.
 For each pair purchased, the brand donates one to charities through the Warby Parker Foundation.
 So far, over eight million glasses have been distributed in 50+ countries.